The danger of toxic positivity

 Woman holding feathers,.

 Please know there are many people who live a meaningful and successful life alongside managing unpleasant, ‘low frequency’ feelings.
 Most recently the British handbag designer Anya Hindmarch spoke about her panic attacks .
-She discussed how she manages them, alongside her multi million pound business and her five children.
+She discussed how she manages them, alongside her multi-million pound business and her five children.
 This isn’t to minimise panic attacks, but to debunk the belief that if you sometimes feel bad, you’re attracting only bad things.

 I do understand the intention of a ‘positivity post’ is usually to be supportive and motivational.
 However, the pressure to stay positive can cause harm.
 I’m not suggesting that people fixate or ruminate on their feelings of fear and shame, but exploring them with a counsellor can be a great way to work through them.
+And if you’re interested in how to feel better without guilting or shaming yourself, then I’d recommend either self-compassion or resilient thinking.

 If you want to share your own experience of positive spiritual psychology, and whether you feel it helped or hindered your mental health, I would love to hear from you.